Not just wine tasting, but a wine tour. You’ll get to experience different Italian wines and witness how they’re made. Sounds good?

 This is a tour.
 So it’s okay to ask questions.
 And we encourage you to do so.
 By asking questions you learn more about the wine, the types of grapes they were made from, the process of creating it, and the people behind it.
 Don’t be shy and ask away!

 This is a given, but it’s worth mentioning.
-When you go on wine tour, remember that this is synonymous to a person inviting you to his home.
-So be courteous always especially if you’re on a group tour.
+When you go on wine tour it Italy, remember that in many cases you are being invited into someone's home and not just visiting a winery.
+So always be courteous, especially if you’re on a group tour.

 Friuli and Slovenia